robur-coop/dnsvizor-handbook/src/dnsvizor_web_interface.md

 ![Dnsvizor blocklist web interface](../images/blocklist.png)

+The block list page displays information about blocked domains.

+- At the top are the domains "manually" blocked either through boot arguments (see [DNSvizor options](./dnsvizor_options.md)) or via the web interface.

+- Each blocked domain can be unblocked by the "delete" button.

+- Below that is another list of remote block lists.
+There you find what block lists are used as well as the number of domains blocked through that block list source.

+- Finally, at the top you find a text input field where you can type in domains you want to block.

+- Next to the input field is a refresh button ("⟳") that can be clicked to refresh the remote domain block lists.
+This operation may take some time.

 | Endpoint | Method | Description |
 | :--- | :--- | :--- |
 | `/blocklist` | `GET` | Lists all currently blocked domains. |